yifaneye/react-gallery-carousel/README.md

 ## Local Development

 1. In a terminal tab, run rollup to watch the `src/` directory and to automatically compile the local version of `react-gallery-carousel` into the `dist/` directory.
+(Note: the compilation does not minify the package for readability.
+The decision on minification is left to the developer users).

 ```bash
 yarn start